After you are admitted

 What if I have not activated my username?
 Get instructions.

-If you haven’t already done so, submit the FAFSA and the Special Scholarships Application
+If you haven’t already done so, submit the FAFSA and create your ScholarshipUniverse profile

-Every student is highly encouraged to file the FAFSA to be considered for the most financial aid (including scholarships, grants, loans and Federal Work-Study).
+Every student is highly encouraged to file the FAFSA and create a profile on ScholarshipUniverse to be considered for the most financial aid (including scholarships, grants, loans and Federal Work-Study).
 Get important dates and simple steps for applying for aid.

 Accept our offer of admission and pay your acceptance fee

 If you are admitted for autumn term, your nonrefundable $100 acceptance fee is due by May 1.
-If you are admitted for spring or summer term, please refer to your Acceptance Fee Statement email.
-If you’re experiencing hardship due to the COVID-19 pandemic, please let us know.
+If you are admitted for spring or summer term, check your Applicant Center for your deadline.

 To pay your acceptance fee, or decline the offer of admission